IUDataStructuresCourse/average-rainfall/README.md

    the non-negative values in the sequence up to the first -999 (if it shows up).
 There may be negative numbers other than -999 in the sequence.
 Turn in your program by using git to do a commit and push on your version of this repository.
+Verify on github.com that the push was successfull and contains your working program.